Dick Morris

-Morris was the strategist for Republican Christy Mihos's campaign in the 2010 Massachusetts gubernatorial election, and supported Mitt Romney in 2012, predicting that he would achieve a landslide victory.
-Blogger Andrew Sullivan has named an annual award after Morris, given for "stunningly wrong political, social and cultural predictions".
+Morris was the strategist for Republican Christy Mihos's campaign in the 2010 Massachusetts gubernatorial election, and supported Mitt Romney in 2012.
 He has appeared in the past on Fox News for political commentary, especially appearing on The O'Reilly Factor and Hannity.
 After the 2012 presidential election, Morris did not appear on Fox News for three months, and the network ultimately opted not to renew his contract.

 Early life

-Morris was born in New York City, New York, the son of writer Terry Lesser Morris, an early proponent of confessional human interest stories, and attorney Eugene J. Morris.
+Morris was born in 1948 in New York City, New York, the son of writer Terry Lesser Morris, an early proponent of confessional human interest stories, and attorney Eugene J. Morris.
 He attended Stuyvesant High School in New York City, where he was active on the debate team.
-He managed Jerrold Nadler's campaign for class president; Nadler has since gone on to represent New York in the House of Representatives.
+He managed Jerrold Nadler's campaign for class president.
 Morris was also involved in the first campaign of Richard Gottfried for New York State Assembly in 1970.
 Morris graduated from Stuyvesant in 1964, then attended Columbia University, where he earned a Bachelor of Arts degree, graduating in 1967.
 At Columbia, he roomed with Nadler.

-Morris is a first cousin once removed of the late attorney Roy Cohn.